kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 ### Bool Field For Node Local

-Instead of `internalTrafficPolicy` field with codified values, a bool field can be used to enable node-local routing.
+Instead of `trafficPolicy` field with codified values, a bool field can be used to enable node-local routing.
 While this is simpler, it is not expressive enough for the `PreferLocal` use-case where traffic should ideally go to a local endpoint, but be routed somewhere else otherwise.